schmaustech/ceph-on-hosted-cluster-blog/README.md

 localblock   kubernetes.io/no-provisioner   Delete          WaitForFirstConsumer   false                  22m
 ~~~

 We have now completed installing and configuring the Local Storage Operator.
-We can now move onto our next layer of our workload stack.

 ## Deploying OpenShift Data Foundation

 At this point we have now completed the prerequisites of installing the Local Storage Operator.
-We can now turn our attention to installing OpenShift Data Foundation which will consume those local storage PVs and leverage them in a storage cluster which will provide block, object and file.
+We can now turn our attention to installing OpenShift Data Foundation which will consume those local storage PVs and leverage them in a storage cluster which will provide block, object and file storage classes.
 The following diagram depicts a high level overview of where those storage cluster components reside.

 <img src="hosted3.jpeg" style="width: 800px;" border=0/>